cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 output_file("name.html")
 ```

-After importing the Bokeh plotting interface, you will be
+After importing the Bokeh plotting interface, it is possible to be
 able to create different types of plots utilizing the figure
 created with the figure function.